Petunia

 Petunia is a genus of 20 species of flowering plants of South American origin.
 The popular flower of the same name derived its epithet from the French, which took the word pétun, 'tobacco', from a Tupi–Guarani language.
 A tender perennial plant, most of the varieties seen in gardens are hybrids (Petunia × atkinsiana, also known as Petunia × hybrida).

 Taxonomy

 Petunia is a genus in the family Solanaceae, subfamily Petunioideae.
-Well known members of Solanaceae in other subfamilies include tobacco (subfamily Nicotianoideae), and the cape gooseberry, tomato, potato, deadly nightshade and chili pepper (subfamily Solanoideae).
+Well known members of Solanaceae in other subfamilies include tobacco (subfamily Nicotianoideae), and the cape gooseberry, tomato, potato, deadly nightshade and peppers (subfamily Solanoideae).
 Some botanists place the plants of the genus Calibrachoa in the genus Petunia, but this is not accepted by others.
 Petchoa is a hybrid genus derived from crossing Calibrachoa and Petunia.